 (8) Crew Rest.
-A minimum of 12 hours shall elapse between the conclusion of the student's last scheduled event of the day (including associated debrief) and his or her first scheduled instructional event of the following day.
+A minimum of 12 hours shall elapse between the conclusion of the student's last scheduled event of the day (including associated debrief) and his or her first scheduled event (including associated brief) of the following day.
+After six consecutive scheduled days, students shall receive one day off.